oaknational/oak-knowledge-graph-neo4j-auradb/oak_curriculum_graph_documentation.md

 ### Purpose

-The UK School Curriculum Knowledge Graph is a comprehensive Neo4j database that models the entire structure of the UK school curriculum from the Oak National Academy.
-This graph database captures the relationships between educational levels (phases, key stages, years), subjects, curriculum units, and individual lessons, along with rich metadata including learning objectives, keywords, teaching resources, and assessment information.
+The Oak Curriculum Knowledge Graph is a comprehensive Neo4j database that models the entire structure of the UK school curriculum.
+This graph database captures the relationships between educational levels (phases, key stages, years), subjects, curriculum units, and individual lessons, along with lesson-related content including learning objectives, keywords, and other teaching resources.

+The work builds on the knowledge graph that was created for the Proof of Concept project, where the scope of the schema was the science curriculum for key stages 1-4.
+The scope of the MVP covers all subjects in the curriculum for key stages 1-4.
+The purpose of the MVP graph is to get the graph schema right, before adding in all available content and resources.

-**What this graph represents:**
+**Currently, the graph represents:**
-- Complete UK curriculum structure from primary through secondary education
+- Complete Oak curriculum structure for key stages 1-4
-- 12,631 individual lessons with detailed pedagogical content
+- 12,631 individual lessons with related content: pupil lesson outcomes, key learning points, keywords, lesson outlines, content guidance, misconceptions and mistakes, equipment and resources, and teacher tips
-- Curriculum organization across 22 subjects and 1,564 units
+- 1,564 curriculum units across 22 subjects
-- Exam board specifications and tiered qualifications
+- Exam board specifications and tiers
 - Thematic learning threads that span across units

 **Key use cases:**